Regular cervical cancer vaccination(子宮頸がんワクチンの定期接種)

 1. Make an appointment with a medical institution(医療機関へ予約)

-The List of Medical Institutions Offering Cervical Cancer Vaccinations(PDFファイル:488KB)
+The List of Medical Institutions Offering Cervical Cancer Vaccinations(As of March 2025)(PDFファイル:36.6KB)

 Those wishing to receive the vaccination outside of Higashihiroshima City must complete the necessary procedures in advance.
-Please contact the Children and Family Support Division in the City Office.
+Please enquire at the Medical Treatment and Health Division at the City Office.

 2. The vaccination(ワクチンの接種)